Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 #.
 In browser, log in to Izenda as System Administrator.
 #.
 Select Settings, then Data Setup, then Import in the left menu.
 #.
 Select the Setting Level: either system or a specific tenant to define where the imported reports/dashboards belong to.
 #.
-In Browse Files page, drag and drops files or click on Browse Files button and select files to upload.
+In Browse Files page, drag and drop files or click on Browse Files button and select files to upload.

 .. figure:: /_static/images/ui/import_definition/DataSetup_Import_BrowserFile.PNG
    :align: center